 14. Enroll in STEP

 When looking at travel times, a 1-hour flight may look a lot more time-efficient than a 3-hour high-speed train, but that is not always the case.
-Airports are usually located outside of major cities and it can take 30 minutes or more to get there.
+Airports are usually located outside major cities, and it can take 30 minutes or more to get there.

 Train stations are typically located in city centers.
-From the station, it might be just a short walk or metro ride to get you to your hotel.
+It might be just a short walk or metro ride from the station to get you to your hotel.
 When you factor in check-in time and transit to and from the airport, it may be faster to take that train.